cantinasoftware/RestClient/README.md

     public void requestDidFail(Request request, Exception error) { Log.d("RestClient", String.format("Request:%s did fail", request.toString()));
     }

+### JSON support

+Once you get hold of a Response object, it's easy to turn it into a JSONObject:

+    JSONObject jsonResponse = response.getBodyAsJSONObject();

+### UserData

 If you are expecting multiple requests to return a result, you can easily differenciate them by setting the request's userData property like this: